Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Results and Discussion

 \subsubsection{Dependence on number of subdomains}

 Next, we examine the number of iterations and time as a function of the number of subdomains (Fig.~\ref{fig:dd_convergence}).
 Fig~\ref{fig:dd_convergence}a shows the number of iterations for different numbers of subdomains along the x and y-axis.
 The lowest number of iterations (1160) is for a 1-domain simulation (black pixel in the lower left corner in Fig.~\ref{fig:dd_convergence}a).
-This case corresponds to a scaling coefficient $c$ based on only a wrapping correction along the x-axis, for which the system is non-periodic.
+This case corresponds to a scaling coefficient $c$ based on only the removal of wrapping artefacts along the x-axis, for which the system is non-periodic.
 When there is more than one subdomain along \emph{either} the x or y-axis, the scaling factor $c$ reduces, which increases the iterations to around $1751$ with more domains along the x-axis (dark pink band of pixels for $y=1$ in Fig.~\ref{fig:dd_convergence}a), and around $2018$ for more domains along the y-axis (orange band of pixels for $x=1$ in Fig.~\ref{fig:dd_convergence}a).
-For more than one subdomain in \emph{both} the x and y direction, scaling coefficient $c$ is even lower, increasing the iterations to around $2448$ (Fig.~\ref{fig:dd_convergence}a, the light yellow pixels for $x$ and $y > 1$).
-Thus, the number of iterations increases only when subdomains are added along a new axis.
-The number of iterations is not dependent on the number of subdomains beyond one along an axis.
+For more than one subdomain in \emph{both} the x and y direction, the scaling coefficient $c$ is even lower, increasing the iterations to around $2448$ (Fig.~\ref{fig:dd_convergence}a, the light yellow pixels for $x$ and $y > 1$).
+Thus, the number of iterations increases only when subdomains are added along a new axis. \two{The number of iterations is not dependent on the number of subdomains beyond one along an axis, indicating the scalability of our domain decomposition framework.
+This result also follows from the modified scaling factor $c$ in Eq.~\eqref{eq:c_scale2}, which has no dependence on the number of subdomains.}

 Fig.~\ref{fig:dd_convergence}b shows the simulation time in seconds as a function of the number of subdomains along the x and y-axis.
-The simulation time is consistently low for one domain in x \emph{or} y directions (black band of pixels along the x and y axes at $x=1$ or $y=1$).
+The simulation time is consistently low for one domain in the x or y directions (black band of pixels along the x and y axes at $x=1$ or $y=1$).
 It consistently increases with more subdomains due to an increase in the amount of communication between them.
-The time is highest for $10$ domains along both x \emph{and} y directions, i.e., the total number of subdomains = $100$ (top right corner of Fig.~\ref{fig:dd_convergence}b).
+The time is highest for $10$ domains along both x and y directions, i.e., the total number of subdomains = $100$ (top right corner of Fig.~\ref{fig:dd_convergence}b).